-- Unique physico-chemical properties of water. - Current state of global fresh water resources.
-Main elements of hydrological cycle. - Water in the environment, its uneven distribution and availability in time and space. - Human needs and uses of water both for personal use and within economic systems. - Agricultural water use in Europe and world-wide as a major consumer of water resources.
-Water as a major component of food security. - Direct human impacts on freshwater: overuse, pollution, eutrophication, wetland destruction, navigation and irrigation systems. - Environmental consequences of dam construction. - Management of water resources.
+- Life on planet Earth is dependent on water. - The unique physico-chemical properties of water. - Current state of global fresh water resources.
+Main elements of the hydrological cycle. - Water in the environment, its uneven distribution and availability in time and space. - Human needs and uses of water both for personal use and within economic systems. - Agricultural water use as a major consumer of water resources.
+Water as a major component of food security. - Direct human impacts on freshwater: overuse, pollution, eutrophication, wetland destruction, navigation and irrigation systems.
+Environmental consequences of dam constructions. - Impact of water: floods and drought.
+Climate change impact on water availability. - Management of water resources.
 The river basin approach.